-“She’s just great,” Riley said of Meacham.
+“She’s just great,” Riley said.
 “I would say she’s done more to help ranchers and agriculture than any lawyer in business.”

 Raised on the farm, she earned her associate degree while at Connell High School as part of the Running Start program before graduating from Washington State University in only two years with an animal science degree.

-Meacham, 40, then attended the University of Idaho College of Law, because it was more affordable than Gonzaga and close enough for her to return home and help out at the ranch.
+Meacham, 40, then attended the University of Idaho College of Law, because it was more affordable than Gonzaga and close enough for her to return home and help out on the ranch.